Computational Complexity of Biased Diffusion Limited Aggregation

-Next, we must simulate the NOR gate.
+We now explain the simulation of the NOR gate.
 It receives two inputs from the preceding layer.
-Each of these inputs are grown as mentioned before to the sites $a$ and $b$, as shown in Fig. \ref{fig:nor}.
+Each of these inputs are grown as mentioned before to the sites $a$ and $b$, as shown in Figure~\ref{fig:nor}.
 It is important to remember that both input cables are separated by a distance of four columns, to allow for the discarding of particles.
-In addition, we grow a power cable to function the gate (it is a wire that always carries the \textit{True} value).
+In addition, we grow a \emph{power cable} to function the gate (it is a wire that always carries the {\True} value).
 Same as before, site $c$ must be at least four columns away from site $b$.
-Once everything is in place, the gate is evaluated as follows: A particle makes the journey $a\rightarrow b\rightarrow c$.
-If input 1 is \textit{True}, then the particle will stick at $a$.
+Once everything is in place, the gate is evaluated as follows (see Figure~\ref{fig:nor_dyn}). : A particle makes the journey $a\rightarrow b\rightarrow c$.
+If input 1 is {\True}, then the particle will stick at $a$.
 The same goes for input 2 and site $b$.
-If both inputs are \textit{False}, the particle will then stick at site $c$.
+If both inputs are {\False}, the particle will then stick at site $c$.
 In any of the 3 cases, a new wire is grown starting from site $d$.
 This results in the simulation of a NOR gate.

+The power cable is simply a path of occupied cells, growing from the rightmost part of the circuit.
+Here we find a second difference in our construction with respect the construction of \cite{machta1996computational}.
+In the latter, the power cable snakes around the configuration.
+Starting from the first layer, the power cable grows from right to left, then it grows through the second layer, and continues to grow left to right, and so on.
+The gates are constructed following the power cable.
+In our case, the gates also grow following the power cable.
+The difference is that we grow a new branch of the power cable for each layer of the circuit.
+The reason for this change is given by the restriction of the movement directions of the particles.
+Indeed, in our case, the gates of the same layer are evaluated always from right to left.

+Once a NOR gate is evaluated, the power cable continues to grow in order to allow the evaluation of the next gate.
+In Figure \ref{fig:NOR_power} it is shown how to grow the power cable in order to cross the information over the NOR gate, independently of its evaluation.